\"Writing.Com

 He backs up a couple feet, feels the wall against his butt, then slides down next to an overturned box sprouting a flickering green candle fixed in drippings.
 That's real stupid, he tells himself for the umpteenth time, knowing that if he ever dozes off, the box and he will probably go up in smoke.

-I was right.
-King is a real maestro for guys like me.
-But then, when he gets to the part where Bobbi Anderson dreams of her teeth falling out, reflex jerks back his head.
+Stephen King was masterful, and John is soon engrossed.
+But then, when he gets to the part where Bobbi Anderson dreams of her teeth falling out, a reflex jerks back his head.
 With a CRACK he slams the book shut.
 That's just too weird!
 This can't be coincidence.
 Not with Stephen King!
-Needing to get rid of the thing, he slings the book across the floor, its creepy premonition piling up cigarette butts, dustballs, and candy wrappers until it slams a wall.
-There it erupts a flurry of debris and splits down the spine.
+Needing to get rid of the thing, he slings the book across the floor, its creepy premonition piling up cigarette butts, dustballs, and candy wrappers until it slams the wall.
+It erupts a flurry of debris and splits down the spine.
 I guess I won't be returning that one either.

 Without really deciding, he jumps up and darts out the door, owning the pain.
 Now, though, he does face a decision: Is it light enough to drive without headlights?

-John limps across his rude little insult to lawns, aiming for his car to see what things look like from in there.
-With the sun's first rays eerie through the frosted windshield, he carefully avoids looking in the rearview mirror.
+John limps across his rude little insult to lawns, carefully aiming for his car, to see what things look like from inside it.
+With the sun's first rays eerie through the frosted windshield, he avoids looking in the rearview mirror.
 He'd made that mistake before.
-He remembered how he'd strained to come up with a powerful description of his "visage"--something like a high class author would write.
+He remembered how he'd strained to come up with a powerful description of his "visage"--something like a fancy author would write.
 He considered himself well-read and "eloquent," but knew he really wasn't.
 With a wry smile, he recalled his masterstroke of self-contempt, though: Chiseled, but pale and decrepit like a crumbling Roman statue.

 The thought of stone prods him to go check the coffee can under a mound of rocks in the woods next door.
-It lies under a massive oak-the one bearing a bronze plaque inscribed with his poem to his deceased young daughter Wendy.
-He realizes that today, the eighth anniversary of her death, he must face the horror and read the elegy aloud in his short annual ritual.
-It's the most ceremony that he can bear.
+It's under a massive oak-the one bearing a bronze plaque inscribed with his poem to Wendy, his deceased young daughter.
+A lance of guilt runs him completely through.
+Today's the eighth anniversary of her death, and his tiny trifles made him forget.
+Now, he must face the horror of his annual ritual and read aloud that elegy.
+It's the most ceremony he can bear.

-When done, he leans his forehead against her name atop the inscription, trying for some supernatural experience that this year does not come.
-Inspiration, though, is consolation: I think, "gentle joy and beauty like a laughing rose," would be better than just, "joy and beauty."
-I'll have to redo that.
+Done, he presses his forehead to her name on the inscription, waiting for some supernatural experience that this year does not come.
+Inspiration, though, is his consolation: I think, "a joy and beauty like a laughing rose," would be better than just, "a joy and beauty."
+He'll have to redo that.

-The wincing sting from hefting rocks with his bare hands like 20-pound ice cubes really pisses him off, but he's intent as hell.
+The sting of hefting rocks like 20-pound ice cubes with his bare hands really pisses him off, but he's intent as hell.

 It's still here.
 He opens the Folgers can and counts.
 Just a couple hundred more dollars and he can finally afford a fitting monument.
-He'd hoped to have it all by today, the eighth anniversary of his precious daughter's death, but some of the poundings had been truly unbearable.
-His choice of what to do with the $328.00 from his last paycheck hadn't helped his cause either.
+He'd hoped to have it all by this anniversary of his precious daughter's departure, but some of the poundings had been truly unbearable.
+His choice of what to do with the $328.00 from his last paycheck hadn't helped this cause either.

 He backs onto the rutted dirt road with a jolt and a mudpuddle splash, drawing a sharp scowl from the doll.
-Ignoring the disapproval, he shifts and roars for the hills, but goes only 50 yards before stopping and casting a sheepish look toward the doll.
+Ignoring the disapproval, he shifts and roars for the hills, but goes only 50 yards before stopping.
+He looks down to the left but pegs his eyes up out the corners toward the doll.
 "I'm so sorry, Wendy.
 I'll be more careful."

 Ten minutes later, sitting gun-barrel straight in the tattered seat, he torments his rattling rust-and-white Taurus as it labors uphill.
 Still stomping the pedal on the way down--glad now for the gravity assist--he muscles around steep S curves, body swaying hard left and right--his face and Wendy's wearing neither grimace nor smile.